 CHILDCARE CENTRES & PLAYGROUPS

-Making Rainbows offer a quality early childhood music and movement program for childcare centres, pre-preps and preps throughout Brisbane.
+Making Rainbows offer a quality early childhood music and movement program for childcare centres, pre-preps and playgroups across Queensland.
 We are guided by the Early Years Learning Framework when we plan and deliver our program for children from birth to five years.
 We would love to enhance your program by delivering an excellent opportunity for your children to excite their natural love of music.
 We choose our props and resources carefully to ensure that every part of the lesson is purposeful and beneficial to each child, whether it be for fine motor development (finger rhymes, instrument play), gross motor development (balancing on balls, hula hoops) or school readiness behaviours (sharing, taking turns, greeting/farewell songs).
 Rather than bringing Making Rainbows in for a just select number of children we are hoping that you may be able to absorb the cost or part of the cost so that all the children can benefit.
-Our fees are ($12/child per week).
-We’d love to talk to you more in the near future!

 All instruments and resources are provided, all we need is an open space to make rainbows in!